-CIS 259 Enterprise Security Management\\

-Sem: S, M Pre-Req: CIS 175
+CIS 259 Enterprise Security Management Sem: S, M

 This course is designed to cover the managerial aspects of computer security and risk management for enterprises.
-The student will attain knowledge for accreditation, procurement, extension and operation principles for secure CIS 270 IT Technician\\
+The student will attain knowledge for accreditation, procurement, extension and operation principles for secure computing systems.

+CIS 270 IT Technician